 Developmental Training is an RHPC core program of therapeutic activities designed to assist the individual to achieve a greater level of daily functioning.
-Programs includes motor skills, independent living, educational abilities, vocational aptitude and social interpersonal skills.
+Programs include motor skills, independent living, educational abilities, vocational aptitude, and social interpersonal skills.

 Our Developmental Training program is fortunate to have a robust base of vocational opportunities by working on a variety of jobs made available through our partner contracts.
 A minimum level of skill is not required for admission to this program.

 The primary objective of the Regular Work Program is to provide paid employment to individuals who are not able to meet the standards of the competitive labor market.
 The opportunity for personal skill development, referral to other services, and vocational counseling are available to all persons in this program.
 Some individuals may develop sufficient productive skill and adjustment which would enable them to move out of the facility and into the competitive labor market.

 Individuals are encouraged to increase their knowledge and competence in basic education skills.
 The goal is to enable the individual to function more independently at home, work, and in the community.
 Instruction is offered in areas, such as access to the community, budgeting and money skills, functional reading, writing, and storytelling time.
 Referral and assistance to individuals seeking GED certification is also provided.

 Sessions are provided with the goal of assisting individuals in developing skills which will enable them to be more independent at home.
 This may include meal preparation, nutrition and diet, clothes maintenance, grooming health, personal hygiene, and other related areas of individual needs.

 Social Interpersonal Skills

 Our staff employs proven concepts such as role modeling, positive reinforcement, and counseling to assist individuals who have difficulty interacting with others.

 Individuals receive training in areas related to improved vocational aptitude and performance.
 Included are factors important to success on the job, such as production rate, work quality, work habits, punctuality, and attendance.